ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 6. `Get AKS credentials` - Retrieves Azure Kubernetes Cluster credentials.
 7. `Deploy application` - Deploys the application to AKS using specified Kubernetes manifests.

-## Run the CI/CD pipeline
+## How do I run the CI/CD pipeline?

-Trigger the pipeline manually by navigating to `Actions` tab in the GitHub repository.
-Select `Deploy .NET app` and click on `Run Workflow`.
+The next step is to trigger the pipeline manually by navigating to `Actions` tab in the GitHub repository.
+Select `Deploy .NET app`, and click on `Run Workflow`.
 You can also execute the pipeline by making a commit to the repository.
-Once the pipeline executes successfully, you should see the Actions output similar to what is shown below:
+Once the pipeline executes successfully, you should see the Actions output in a format similar to what is shown below:

 ![github-run #center](_images/github-run.png)